jmac-10/python-flask-code-example/README.md

 This exercise was part of an interview process, but it's a good sample of python I wrote within the flask framework.
-See the instructions PDF for detail
+See the instructions PDF for details on what it is supposed to do.

 # remove duplicates
 run the remove_dupes.py script to clean the csv, if that wasnt